ScottyLabs/dining-api/README.md

 Then, you can run the server with `bun start` and it should work!
 You can also use `bun run start` since `bun start` is its shorthand version.

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
+Run `bun outdated` to see what dependencies are outdated and `bun update`to update all outdated dependencies to the latest version.

 ## Before submitting a PR

 - Make sure all tests pass with `bun run test` or `bun run test --watch` for watch mode.
-- Run `bun update` to update all dependencies to the latest version (run `bun outdated` to see what will get updated)